manzoorqirat-boop/TanaBanaApp/README.md

-  ReportTable: the web version triggers a browser Blob-download; RN has no equivalent, so `api.downloadGstr1()` now returns the parsed JSON payload instead of triggering a DOM download, and the screen writes it to `FileSystem.cacheDirectory` and opens the native share sheet via `expo-sharing`.
-Two new dependencies were added to `package.json` for this: `expo-file-system` and `expo-sharing` (both at the SDK 52-compatible versions already used elsewhere in this project).
+  ReportTable: the web version triggers a browser Blob-download; RN has no equivalent, so `api.downloadGstr1()` now returns the parsed JSON payload instead of triggering a DOM download, and the screen writes it to a cache file via `expo-file-system`'s `File`/`Paths` API and opens the native share sheet via `expo-sharing`.
+(Originally written against `expo-file-system`'s old `FileSystem.cacheDirectory` string-path API — rewritten for the class-based `File`/`Directory`/ `Paths` API during the Expo SDK 52→57 upgrade; see "Expo SDK 52→57 upgrade" below for why that changed and what else did.)
+Two new dependencies were added to `package.json` for this: `expo-file-system` and `expo-sharing`.
 - **`PnlScreen.tsx`** — ports `pages/Pnl.tsx`: month/YTD/custom period
   modes (with the month/year arrow-navigators the web version has), headline tiles (revenue/cost/gross/net profit with margin %), a cost